robertabramski/sassybars/README.md

 ## Requirements

-To run the commands, Bulbo must be installed globally.
-Run `npm install -g bulbo` to install.
-All other dependencies can be installed with `npm install`.
+All dependencies can be installed with `npm install`.

 ## Usage